patternfly/training-scenarios/react/react-customize/step4.md

 <strong>Hint:</strong> `--pf-c-page--BackgroundColor: purple;`

-When these steps are complete, your page should look like this:
+When these steps are complete, the page should look like this:

 <img src="react-customize/assets/step4.png" alt="Completed custom page demo" style="box-shadow: rgba(3, 3, 3, 0.2) 0px 1.25px 2.5px 0px;" />